 Crowded public transit areas often have “Beware of Pickpockets" signs.
 You'll instinctively check for your wallet – thereby showing nearby pickpockets exactly where to go.
 They're endlessly clever.

 Long ago, thievery was punishable by death.
-Ironically, public hangings were prime hunting grounds for pickpockets.
+Ironically, public hangings were prime hunting grounds for other pickpockets looking for victims.

 Anyone, from a child, a grandmother, or a beautiful woman, to a distinguished gentleman or an “invalid” in a wheelchair, touching you in any way, is a telltale sign of a pickpocket.
 They also distract you with anything from conversation to a nearby commotion while a partner picks your pocket.
 Also beware of small groups of vagrant children – they can swarm and fleece you in seconds.

-Oftentimes a pickpocket holds a suit bag, briefcase, newspaper, or child as a screen to block your view of their hands underneath the screen going for your valuables.
+Oftentimes a pickpocket holds a suit bag, briefcase, newspaper, or child as a screen to block your view of their hands underneath the screen reaching for your valuables.

 Your best protection from these masterful sneak thieves is to keep a tight grip on your wallet (in your pocket) while you're most vulnerable and to always maintain strong physical contact with your bags.
 Keep your valuables in hard-to-reach spots or get stash clothing (such as money belts).

 The best place for your wallet is to keep it inside your pants, in a thin leather pouch hanging from a chain or thin cable attached to your belt.